Is Social Media Bullshit?

-1. Your customer data.
+- Your customer data.

-2. Your budget.
+- Your budget.

-3. Your time and other resources.
+- Your time and other resources.

-The people who are consistently telling you how great and wonderful social media is, and why you should absolutely 100% be using it, make up what I like to call “The Asshole Based Economy”.
+The people who are consistently telling you how great and wonderful social media is, and why you should absolutely 100% be using it, make up what I like to call The Dishonest A.B.E., or more frequently, The Asshole Based Economy.

-3. What is “The Asshole Based Economy”?
+3. What is The Asshole Based Economy?

-“The Asshole Based Economy” describes the process of an asshole (marketers, journalists, PR professionals, analysts, Cyber Hipsters, the companies who own these tools, and other assorted bad actors) repackaging old stuff in a new way in order to further their own financial interests.
+The Asshole Based Economy describes the process of an asshole (social media experts, marketers, journalists, PR professionals, analysts, Cyber Hipsters, the companies who own these tools, and other assorted bad actors) repackaging old stuff in a new way in order to further their own financial interests at your expense.

-What we really have to work with when those people say “social media” are tools.
+What we really have to work with when those people say social media are tools.
 Mostly the same old tools that we’ve had in various forms since the early ’90s.

 These tools may or may not be good for you to use.
 There are no “good” or “bad” tools, it all depends on how you use them, whether or not you want to use them in the first place (you really don’t have to), and whether your audience is using them.